Form 8.3 - The Vanguard Group, Inc.: Custodian Property Income REIT plc

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit 1p ordinary Purchase 61,883 0.73 GBP
+Purchase/sale Class of relevant security Number of securities Price per unit 1p ordinary Sale 7,711 0.72 GBP

 (b) Cash-settled derivative transactions